flozz/rivalcfg/doc/contributing.rst

 <https://github.com/flozz/rivalcfg/issues>`_ on Github with as much information
 as possible:

-* How you installed rivalcfg,
+* How you installed Rivalcfg,
 * What is your operating system / Linux distribution (and its version),
 * Which SteelSeries mouse you have trouble with,
-* All the error messages outputted by rivalcfg,
+* All the error messages outputted by Rivalcfg,
 * ...